MaviccPRP/ml_ner/README.md

 ## Classes

-A list of the classes used in the project.
-For the full Pythondocs see the .py files.
+A list of the classes used in the project. (*For the full Pythondocs see the .py files*)

 * **class ArffAndSciKitDataCreator**
     Class to create an arff filefrom a given list of features and values created by the corpus_reader and feature_extractor.